-- Enquirers (for information only) - All undergraduate and postgraduate taught Students studying a module and/or a qualification except for apprentices - Students in prison, secure units and secure hospitals, and those released on licence into the community (Students in Secure Environments).
+• Students in prison, secure units and secure hospitals, and those released on licence into the community (Students in Secure Environments).

 This document may be updated throughout the year to correct errors, improve clarity or accessibility, or to reflect changes in legal or regulatory requirements.
 If these amendments occur after you have registered, you will be notified by email of any significant changes to this document.